A Rule-Based Model for Victim Prediction: Model Criminological Roots

 In addition to this, life course theories suggest that individuals who start committing crime at an early age are more likely to continue committing a crime in the future~\cite{moffitt2017adolescence, moffitt2003life}.
 Likewise, past criminal behavior/history is one of the more robust predictors of future offending according to numerous studies/theories, including general theory of crime~\cite{gottfredson1990general, hanson2000should, langan2002recidivism, loeber1982stability, reiss1988co}.
 Finally, the topic of peer influence attracted many criminologists for its ability to explain the disproportionate concentration of crime (e.g., social disorganization theory) and criminogenic behavior (e.g., differential association theory or social learning theories).

 In this context, law enforcement data easily allow researchers to extract age and past criminal history of individuals.
 Detecting peer influence; however, is time and labor intensive for many law enforcement agencies.
 For this reason, it is mostly disregarded in the analyses.
 Study findings, on the other hand, reveal that peer influence significantly predicts future violence.
 In this vein, Conway and McCord's~\cite{conway2002longitudinal} longitudinal study showed that offenders who committed their first co-offense with violent delinquent peers are more likely to commit violent crimes compared to those who were not exposed to violent offenders.
-In addition to the effect of peer influence on learning processes, Warr~\cite{warr1996organization} found that structural characteristics of co-offending networks\footnote{Warr (1996) describes them as ''delinquent groups``.} influence individuals' behavior far beyond their characteristics/traits.
+In addition to the effect of peer influence on learning processes, Warr~\cite{warr1996organization} found that structural characteristics of co-offending networks\footnote{Warr (1996) describes structural characteristics as “delinquent groups”.
+Similarly, we term structural characteristics in the study as the number of violent individuals, the number of shootings, and the number of firearm-related incidents in each co-offending group.} influence individuals' behavior far beyond their characteristics/traits.
 Similarly, employing Add Health data, Haynie \cite{haynie2001delinquent} demonstrated the network characteristics of individuals (e.g., occupying a key role in a criminal offending network or involvement in a dense social network) influenced the outcome of individual propensities.

 Besides, Haynie's analyses~\cite{haynie2001delinquent} suggest the relationship between delinquency and peer association behaves differently in the context of network characteristics, which fundamentally demonstrates the more significant impact of peer influence over that of individual tendencies.